 Cotton is one of the principal crops in India with the nation being one of the largest producers of cotton in the world along with China.
-The cotton textile industry value chain comprises cultivation, spinning, weaving, knitting, processing, garmenting and distribution.
+The cotton textile industry value chain comprises cultivation, spinning, weaving/ knitting, processing, garmenting and distribution.
 India has an advantage in terms of availability of cotton and low labour cost.
-Players in the industry can be categorized as commodity players and integrated players.
-Commodity players focus more on bulk production, are engaged in spinning and/or weaving operations and supply yarn or grey fabric.
-Integrated players on the other hand, have a presence in either whole or substantial part of the value chain.
+Players in the industry can be categorized as the companies having presence in only one segment and the companies having presence in multiple segments of the value chain.
 The entire cotton textile value chain is highly fragmented in nature having both small and large players operating, thereby making the industry highly competitive.